-The San Sebastian Old Town sits steps away from the crescent-shaped La Concha Bay, with two hills rising at each end of the cove: Monte Urgull and Monte Igueldo.
-While Monte Igueldo is popular for the San Sebastian Funicular that transports visitors to the amusement park at the top of the hill (both of which are top San Sebastian attractions), we were drawn to the green space and meandering paths on Monte Urgull (or Mount Urgull) that lead to Castillo de la Mota San Sebastian.
+Monte Igueldo is popular for the San Sebastian Funicular that transports visitors to the amusement park at the top of the hill; both the cable car and the theme park are top San Sebastian attractions.
+We, however, were drawn to the green space and meandering paths on Monte Urgull (or Mount Urgull) that lead to Castillo de la Mota San Sebastian.

 Hiking San Sebastian: Monte Urgull

 On our second day visiting the city (and after another night of consuming too many Basque Tapas), we decided to head in the direction of Monte Urgull for a hike and to take in the wonderful San Sebastian views.
 The forested park is just a short stroll from the Old Town, with several trails for San Sebastian walks.

 Rated as an easy to moderate hike, some of the Mt.
 Urgull trail are stairs, while other sections are paved paths or sidewalks.
 As we wound our way around the San Sebastian hill to the crowning castle, Castillo de la Mota, we were shaded by large trees and welcomed by the fresh air on the ocean breeze.